goonstation/goonstation/.github/DEV_GUIDE.md

 A branch is an alternative version of a codebase.
 Their lifecycle usually consists of being created, being updated to, then being re-merged into the main codebase.
 A commit is an update you make to a branch.
 Think of it a saved version of said branch, or a batch of changes you make with an associated timestamp.

-You can access your branches in VScode through the source control menu, which again looks like the tree.
+You can access your branches in VSCode through the source control menu, which again looks like the tree.
 Here's what they look like, and the most important things to click on for managing them:
 ![](https://imgur.com/a/iOPzpIa)
 1: This lets you expand a branch and see the individual commits
 2: This is the "Switch to this branch" button.
 If you're already on the branch, hovering over it will read "Switch to another branch"